gwk/pdfminer3/README.md

 How to Install
 --------------

  * Install Python 2.7 or newer.
-(Python 3.x is supported in pdfminer.six)
+(Python 3.x is supported in pdfminer3)
  * Install

-    `pip install pdfminer.six`
+    `pip install pdfminer3`

  * Run the following test: